 For decades, procurement and operations teams have operated in a frustrating paradox: while they're responsible for managing supplier relationships and controlling spend, they don't own the most valuable asset generated from these activities – the data.

-Poor data quality costs organizations an average of $12.9 million annually, according to Gartner research, Gartner while IDC estimates that fragmented data can cost companies up to 30% of annual revenue.
+Poor data quality costs organisations an average of $12.9 million annually, according to Gartner research, Gartner while IDC estimates that fragmented data can cost companies up to 30% of annual revenue.
 Forrester research shows employees spend 30% of their time (12 hours weekly) searching for information in fragmented systems.

 The value of what you are missing out on is about to be multiplied, with the advantages that AI brings.
 Having your own data, in a secure environment that only you can use, is more important than ever before.